dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

 #### excludeOrientationOfFaces

 When using a DiceKey as a seed, the default seed string will be a 75-character string consisting of triples for each die in canonoical order:
- * The uppercase letter on the die
+ 1 The uppercase letter on the die
- * The digit on the die
+ 2 The digit on the die
- * The orientation relative to the top of the square in canonical form
+ 3 The orientation relative to the top of the square in canonical form

-If  `excludeOrientationOfFaces` is set to `true` set to true, the orientation character (the third member of each triple) will be excluded resulting in a 50-character seed.
+If  `excludeOrientationOfFaces` is set to `true` set to true, the orientation character (the third member of each triple) will be set to "?" before the canonical form is determined (the choice of the top left corner that results in the human readable form earliest in the sort order) and "?" will be the third character in each triple.

 This option exists because orientations may be harder for users to copy correctly than letters and digits are.
 With this option on, should a user choose to manually copy the contents of a DiceKey and make an error in copying an orientation, that error will not prevent them from re-deriving the specified key or secret.